4paradigm/rfcs/hybridse/using-zetasql.md

       ) OPTIONS REPLICANUM = 3, PARTITIONNUM = 8, LEADER = endpoint1, LEADER = endpoint1, FOLLOWER = endpoint2, FOLLOWER = endpoint3, FOLLOWER = endpoint3;
       ```

-  - **We sugguest design distribution options in standare SQL style.**
+  - **We sugguest design distribution options in standard SQL style.**

   - **We can but do not recommand implement  fedb's `table_options` in zetasql.**